This upside-down caramelized apple tart is an iconic recipe of French cuisine. I give you the classic recipe and story befind.

 Error or rush-job by the Tatin sisters?
 Pre-existing regional dish revisited?
 Myth invented by Curmonsky to create a buzz?
 Doubts still linger…

-Choose a variety that is neither too firm nor too soft when cooked, ideally Cox's orange pippin (Reinettes) variety.
+- 12 apples Choose a variety that is neither too firm nor too soft when cooked ideally Cox's orange pippin (Reinettes) variety.
 Apples of the same size will improve the visual aspect.

 Preparation of the pie pastry.
 Follow the step by step guidelines here (with a slightly different crust, you can choose either one).

-Arrange the apples neatly on the caramel (the round part facing the caramel).
+- Arrange the apples neatly on the caramel (the round part facing the caramel).
 You can fill gaps with small pieces of the remaining apples.
 Number of apples depend on the size of your pan, be sure it is generously garnished with apples.